zbh888/Awesome/README.md

 [Flexible Round-Optimized Schnorr Threshold Signatures](https://crysp.uwaterloo.ca/software/frost/)

-## Document
+## Some notes
-I changed some code to enhance the security of my code based on this
+I try to change some code to enhance the security of my code based on this
 #### Source : [cryptocoding](https://github.com/veorq/cryptocoding)

 ### 1. Time of comparison between bytes vulnerability (Yes)